 Welcome: I'm so happy you're here with us!
 We're going to begin our time today by worshipping God.
 We have so many reasons to praise God, and the best part is that we don't have to wait!
 God is here, with us!
-We can't see him or hear him or touch him, but God promises us that whenever we gather to worship him, he will be there.
-And we know that God always keeps his promises.
+The God who created everything - the one who created you and me, the one who loves each of us so much - is here with us.